Page Contents

 Afro Taper Fade For Black Boys

-No matter the age or style, this haircut is a fresh look for Black men.
+No matter the age or style, this afro with taper fade is a fresh look.
 Sharp and clean lines contrast with rounded features making it perfect for any man who wants to add some edge into his life.

 Short Afro Cut